leaningtech/labs/src/content/docs/cheerpj3/12-reference/00-cheerpjInit.md

  tailscaleDnsUrl?: string;
 ```

 Expects a string with the IPv4 or IPv6 address to use for DNS queries.
 If omitted, the default IP address is "8.8.8.8".
-For more information visit [DNS in Tailscale](https://tailscale.com/kb/1054/dns/).

 Example usage: